cston/csharplang/proposals/better-collection-conversion.md

 The second change, disallowing numeric conversions between element types in the existing rules, is a breaking change.
 But the break only affects pairs of overloads where the containing collection types are distinct and a combination of `ReadOnlySpan<>` and `Span<>`, or a span type and an array or array interface, and where the element types are distinct numeric types.

-Workarounds for the breaking change:
-- Explicit casting the collection expression argument
-- Add `[OverloadResolutionPriority]` to the preferred method
+To work around the breaking change, cast the collection expression argument, or add `[OverloadResolutionPriority]` to the preferred method.

-*Are there any APIs in the BCL affected by the numeric conversion break?*
+*Are there any APIs in the BCL affected by the numeric conversion breaking change?*

 ## Alternatives